strallia/library/README.md

 [Live Demo](https://strallia.github.io/library/)

-A virtual bookshelf where users track their books and reading progress.
+A virtual bookshelf for users to track their books and reading progress.

 ## Purpose

-Practice using objects, object constructors, and prototypes to organize JavaScript code.
+Practice using objects, object constructors, prototypes, and classes to organize JavaScript code.

 ## Features